mill1000/llm-mitm-proxy/PLAN.md

 - **No client auth by default.** Clients connect with no key; identity comes from source IP (+ optional key as a tag).
 There is no `PROXY_API_KEYS` gate in the default path.
 - **Optional client key** is purely an *identifier* (to split conversation tabs), not a security credential.
 - **Upstream key:** client-supplied keys are **passed through unchanged** (transparent). `UPSTREAM_API_KEY` is only a server-side *fallback* injected when a client sends no key; it is never exposed to clients.
-- **UI auth / TLS:** out of scope for the trusted-network default.
-Both remain opt-in toggles (`UI_AUTH_TOKEN`, reverse-proxy TLS) in case the deployment context ever changes.
+- **UI auth / TLS:** out of scope (trusted network).
+The only auth behavior is transparent pass-through of the client's key to the upstream (§5.1) — no proxy-side keys, no UI token.
 - **Secrets in dumps:** mask `authorization`/secret headers in exports by default (cheap insurance even on a trusted net).
 - **No arbitrary egress:** the proxy only talks to the single configured upstream.
 - **Run as non-root** in the container.